-Why Name Gen is So Not Recruiting Research
+Name Gen is Recruiting Research, or is it?

 The recruiting industry, as a whole, uses the terms “recruitment research” and “name generation” interchangeably, as if they were synonyms.
 They are not.

-Research’ is defined as “A continued and diligent investigation or study.’
-Most name gen and candidate sourcing efforts fail to meet that basic standard.”
+Research is defined as “a continued and diligent investigation or study.”
+Most name generation and candidate sourcing efforts fail to meet that basic standard.

-Sadly, most of the prospective candidate lists are incredibly random.
+Moreover, most of the prospective candidate lists generated by “name gen” are incredibly random.
 I say this in the true meaning of the word “random”.
-The name gen lists are frequently without order as if they were created by chance.
+Name gen lists are frequently without order as if they were created by chance.
 Few target candidate lists are the product of “continued or diligent investigation or study”.

 Name gen is just a list of names

 More importantly, you deserve more than a list of prospective candidate names.
 You deserve a process that leads you to the ideal candidate in the most efficient and effective way possible.
 A list of names does not do that for you.